Torture claims cast shadow over Sri Lanka's Commonwealth summit

 The government also rejects the findings of the U.N. panel of heavy civilian casualties at the end of the war, as well as two resolutions by the U.N.
 Human Rights Commission calling on authorities to investigate alleged war crimes.

-“It is widespread, that’s not to say there is a policy, but there is at least tolerance of such things happening,” he told Reuters this week.
+“It is widespread, that’s not to say there is a policy, but there is at least tolerance of such things happening,” he said.

 After visiting the north last week, Australian Greens Senator Lee Rhiannon alleged that soldiers there used Tamil women as “comfort women”, a World War Two reference to women in occupied areas forced into prostitution by the Japanese army.